Sivtheng/LiftNote/README.md

 ### Prerequisites

 - Before you begin, ensure you have the following installed on your machine:
-  - Docker (for running containers)
+  - Docker
-  - Docker Compose (for managing multi-container Docker applications)
+  - Docker Compose
-- You can download and install Docker from here.
+- You can download and install Docker yourself.

 ### Set Up Commands